vrm-c/vrm.dev/content/en/docs/vrm/how_to_view_vrm.md

 ---

 ## Import VRM file into VRM Viewer
 Download VRM Viewer from [UniVRMTest/releases](https://github.com/vrm-c/UniVRMTest/releases).
 Next, run the program and click``VRM Model``.
 Then, select a VRM model available on your computer.
 The VRM model can be shown in the scene.
+Other VRM viewers [can be found here](../vrm_applications/#viewer).

 ## Import VRM file into Unity Project
 Importing VRM file by this way is a little tedious but you can see the information of a VRM model: